Skip to main content

 Key benefits of Research Data Storage

 Research Data Storage (RDS) is a service provided by the Office of Information Technology (OIT), offering research labs and university centers reliable data storage, with 34 PB of usable space designed for both short- and long-term needs.
-Optimized for cost-effectiveness and performance, it ensures reliable access to university research data.
-Currently in its pilot phase, RDS is a collaborative effort managed and maintained by OIT’s Office of Advanced Research Computing (OARC) and Enterprise Infrastructure.
+Optimized for cost-effectiveness, it ensures reliable access to university research data.
+RDS is a collaborative effort managed and maintained by OIT’s Office of Advanced Research Computing (OARC) and Enterprise Infrastructure.

 Capacity and scalability